 Ok.
 There weren’t any tigers.
 But there were certainly lions, elephants, cape buffalo, cheetahs, vultures, white rhinos, ostriches, crocodiles, hippos, wildebeasts, zebras, giraffes, wild dogs, hyenas, impala, water bucks, elans, warthogs, black eagles, jackals and more.
 And, perhaps more importantly, there were bunnies.
 But I’ll get to those later.

-Let me just start out by saying South Africa is a fantastic place, and I don’t think I’ve ever traveled to a spot with friendlier, happier people.
+Let me just start out by saying South Africa is a fantastic place, and I don’t think I’ve ever travelled to a spot with friendlier, happier people.
+My friend Rose was also to join me for this trip but only at the last moment after she read the post, can a cat be a service animal?
+She found out she hasn’t registered her cat.
+Hence she could not take it on board the flight and chose to stay at home.
 Everyone was excited… for the race, for the World Cup, for the beach, or just to be there doing whatever it is they were doing.
 Our flights out were incredibly uneventful, and even downright easy given we had a 9 1/2 hour flight from Seattle to Amsterdam followed almost immediately by a 10 1/2 hour flight to Johannesburg.
 A quick night at an airport hotel, and the next morning we were off to Durban, which would be our home base for Comrades.

 One of the benefits of jet lag: I don’t think I’ve ever seen so many sunrises in 12 days…